Skip to content

 Often reserved for the end of a trip, both Málaga and Marbella on the Costa del Sol are some of Spain’s best places to unwind.
 With around 320 days of sunshine a year, beachside relaxation is a given, but we can also help you uncover the towns’ historical and cultural significance.

-On a guided walking tour of Málaga, you’ll stroll around the city’s Gothic cathedral, Roman amphitheatre, and the remains of Alcazaba, an 11th-century Moorish castle, before tucking into crispy churros con chocolate at the open market.
+On a guided walking tour of Málaga, you’ll stroll around the city’s Gothic cathedral, Roman amphitheater, and the remains of Alcazaba, an 11th-century Moorish castle, before tucking into crispy churros con chocolate at the open market.

 Both towns boast an array of galleries and museums to appease all types of art enthusiasts, including the Picasso Museum in Málaga, which houses over 200 of the artist’s works, and Marbella’s Museo Ralli, where you can ponder the works of Salvador Dalí, Joan Miró, Henry Moore, and Marc Chagall.